curoles/elixir-numy/README.md

 ## Installation

-Ubuntu 18.04, `sudo apt install liblapacke-dev gfortran`.
+Ubuntu 18.04, `sudo apt install build-essential liblapacke-dev gfortran`.

 The package can be installed
 by adding `numy` to your list of dependencies in `mix.exs`: